tenzir/tenzir/web/blog/tenzir-v4.18/index.md

 At this point it's an open secret that we're working working on a major revamp to the Tenzir Query Language.
-We still have quite a way to go before making the next version the new default, but we're excited to announce that as of Tenzir v4.18, it is now possible to use it without being a Tenzir developer.
+We still have quite a way to go before making the next version the new default, but we're excited to announce that as of Tenzir v4.18, it is now possible to try it out without being a Tenzir developer.

 To use TQL2 on [app.tenzir.com](https://app.tenzir.com), for pipelines configured in the `tenzir.yaml` configuration file, or through the API, start